Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 I know that when I see something, that input is coming from my eyes.
 As of now, these creatures have no way of knowing what input triggered which output.
 Not ideal.
 To compensate for this, every input node will send a `reference tag` along with the `charge`.
-This `reference tag` will be passed down the chain so when an `output node` is activated it will know what `input` lead to it being activated.
+This `reference tag` will be passed down the chain so when an `output node` is activated it will know what `input`(s) lead to it being activated.
 Obviously more information needs to be passed down, but that will differ depending on what kind of input is being sent.
 Here is a non-exhaustive list of potential additional data points that an input would send pass along:

 - Distance Stimulus: Information about the distance of the sensed stimulus.